 Your Story Matters

-- Photographs of people, places, buildings, landscapes, events, cultural objects, recipes, and artifacts
+- Photographs of people, places, buildings, landscapes, events, and other artifacts

 - Artwork such as poetry, visual expressions, and music

 - Organizing or participating in a oral history project